Daniel J. Frey

 The world is waking up.

-The light of truth is shining into the dark places of our society and revealing an ugly dark hearted mold growing there.
+The light of truth is shining into the dark places of our society, revealing an ugly, dark-hearted mold that is growing there.

-Those that are happy to live in that darkness are upset that we are letting in the sunshine and spraying bleach around.
+Those who are happy to live in that darkness are upset that we are letting in the sunshine and spraying bleach around.

 Like that show Hoarders…?

-They are furious that we want to clean the trash out of their house.
+They are furious that we want to remove the trash from their house.

 They love living in their filth.